torvalds/linux/Documentation/admin-guide/pnp.rst

-Linux Plug and Play Drivers
+GNU/Linux Plug and Play Drivers
 ---------------------------

-This section contains information for Linux PnP driver developers.
+This section contains information for GNU/Linux PnP driver developers.

 The New Way
 ^^^^^^^^^^^